tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-limits.md

 ### Eliciting the priors

-The entropy-weighted layer of the [identifiability computation](evidentiary-capability-core-design.md) needs base rates: how often clocks drift, work orders get backdated, logins get shared, relays get left in test mode.
+The base-rate weighting the [design](evidentiary-capability-design.md) keeps outside the four gates needs base rates: how often clocks drift, work orders get backdated, logins get shared, relays get left in test mode.
 Those numbers are not fixed by operating context and vary by estate.
-Whether they can be elicited from operators honestly and cheaply, estimated from a period of a site's own logs, or whether the design has to stay on the structural layer that needs no priors, is open, and the answer sets how far the weighted layer can ever be trusted.
+Whether they can be elicited from operators honestly and cheaply, estimated from a period of a site's own logs, or whether the design has to stay on the four gates alone, which need no priors, is open, and the answer sets how far any weighting can ever be trusted.

 ### Validation against real incidents